OsioLabs/emphandbook/04emp_conduct/05whistleblower.md

 # Whistleblower Protection
-This policy is designed to protect employees and address Lullabot Education's commitment to integrity and ethical behavior.
-In accordance with Whistleblower Protection regulations, Lullabot Education will not tolerate harassment, retaliation, or any type of discrimination against an employee who:
+This policy is designed to protect employees and address Osio Labs' commitment to integrity and ethical behavior.
+In accordance with Whistleblower Protection regulations, Osio Labs will not tolerate harassment, retaliation, or any type of discrimination against an employee who:

 - Makes a good faith complaint regarding suspected Company or employee violations of the law.
 - Makes a good faith complaint regarding accounting, internal accounting controls, or auditing matters that may lead to incorrect—or misrepresentations in—financial accounting.